 How can I prepare for the interview?

 Make sure you read the information about your course and the University on our website so that you can answer the questions confidently.
 Think about why you have chosen this course and why you want to study in the UK.
-Be clear about how the course will fit in with previous studies and your future career plans.
-Also be clear about how you are going to finance the course, who is providing the money, and show that you are aware of the cost of living in the UK.
+Be clear about how the course will fit in with your previous studies and your future career plans.
+Also, be clear about how you are going to finance the course, who is providing the money, and show that you are aware of the cost of living in the UK.